 - family therapy

 If you live with opioid or alcohol addiction, your treatment plan may include medication-assisted treatment (MAT).
-That means your treatment providers will prescribe medications to ease cravings and withdrawal symptoms.
+That means your treatment providers will coordinate medication prescriptions and administrations to ease cravings and withdrawal symptoms.

 Medications used to help treat opioid addiction include: